CIVIL3D Performance Improvement

 EVENTVIEWER

-Right-click and uncheck Automatic Startup.
+Right-click and disable Automatic Startup.

 7) Adjust Auto Save Frequency